 - 6. (New section) a.
-At least two business days prior to the date scheduled for euthanizing an animal, a shelter, pound, or kennel operating as a shelter or pound shall, by verifiable written or electronic communication: - (1) notify or make a reasonable attempt to notify, for compliance with paragraph (2) of subsection b. of this section, any animal rescue organization, animal rescue organization facility, or individual that has requested notification pursuant to subsection d. of section 5 of P.L. ) (pending before the , c.
-(C. Legislature as this bill) whenever an animal is to be euthanized; and - (2) offer the animal for transfer to the animal rescue organization or animal rescue organization facility. - b.
-No animal shall be euthanized until the director of the shelter, pound, or kennel operating as a shelter or pound, or the director's designee, has determined all of the following: - (1) The animal has been made available for adoption as required pursuant to subsection e. of section 16 of P.L.1941, c.151 (C.4:19-15.16); - (2) Any animal rescue organization, animal rescue organization facility, or individual requesting notification prior to the animal being euthanized has been notified or a reasonable attempt has been made to do so, by verifiable written or electronic communication but (a) there has been no response to the notification, or (b) there is no interest in accepting the animal; - (3) There is no space or suitable area for the animal in any cage, kennel, including any temporary cage or kennel, or other areas used to house animals in the shelter, pound, or kennel operating as a shelter or pound; - (4) The animal cannot be placed with another animal in a cage, kennel, or other area used to house animals, and there is no place in the shelter, pound, or kennel operating as a shelter or pound for the animal to be housed alone; - (5) No foster home, animal rescue organization, or animal 46 rescue organization facility is available or willing to accept the animal;

-(6) The animal cannot be transferred to another shelter, pound, or kennel operating as a shelter or pound, foster home, animal rescue organization, or animal rescue organization facility because none has room for the animal or is willing to accept the animal, even on an emergency, temporary basis;
+At least two business days prior to the date scheduled for euthanizing an animal, a shelter, pound, or kennel operating as a shelter or pound shall, by verifiable written or electronic communication: - (1) notify or make a reasonable attempt to notify, for compliance with paragraph (2) of subsection b. of this section, any animal rescue organization, animal rescue organization facility, or individual that has requested notification pursuant to subsection d. of section 5 of P.L. , c.
+(C.) (pending before the Legislature as this bill) whenever an animal is to be euthanized; and - (2) offer the animal for transfer to the animal rescue organization or animal rescue organization facility. - b.
+No animal shall be euthanized until the director of the shelter, pound, or kennel operating as a shelter or pound, or the director's designee, has determined all of the following: - (1) The animal has been made available for adoption as required pursuant to subsection e. of section 16 of P.L.1941, c.151 (C.4:19-15.16); - (2) Any animal rescue organization, animal rescue organization facility, or individual requesting notification prior to the animal being euthanized has been notified or a reasonable attempt has been made to do so, by verifiable written or electronic communication but (a) there has been no response to the notification, or (b) there is no interest in accepting the animal; - (3) There is no space or suitable area for the animal in any cage, kennel, including any temporary cage or kennel, or other areas used to house animals in the shelter, pound, or kennel operating as a shelter or pound; - (4) The animal cannot be placed with another animal in a cage, kennel, or other area used to house animals, and there is no place in the shelter, pound, or kennel operating as a shelter or pound for the animal to be housed alone; - (5) No foster home, animal rescue organization, or animal rescue organization facility is available or willing to accept the animal: - (6) The animal cannot be transferred to another shelter, pound, or kennel operating as a shelter or pound, foster home, animal rescue organization, or animal rescue organization facility because none has room for the animal or is willing to accept the animal, even on an emergency, temporary basis; - (7) If the animal is a cat which was found living outdoors with no apparent owner, there is no available trap, neuter, vaccinate, eartip, and return program for the cat established pursuant to section 7 of P.L. , c.
+(C.) (pending before the Legislature as this